dstroot/my-hugo-blog/content/post/2015-05-25-the-new-new-microsoft.md

----
-author: dan
-categories: null
-date: '2015-05-25'
-published: false
-tags: null
-title: The 'New' New Microsoft
-url: /2015/05/25/the-new-new-microsoft
----
++++
+date = "2015-05-25T10:00:00-00:00"
+title = "The 'New' New Microsoft" draft = false description = ""
++++

 ![Microsoft](/img/satya-nadella-microsoft-ceo.jpg)

 I've been a fan of Microsoft during my whole technical career.

->The lives of people in poor countries will improve faster in the next 15 years than **at any other time in history**.
-And their lives will improve more than anyone else's.
->
->  _- 2015 Gates Annual Letter_
+However I don't recommend Microsoft any longer for server workloads, and haven't for years due to the fact that the Linux ecosystem is far less expensive and has more innovative people working on it and sharing what they do openly.
+However, I am very impressed with the direction and leadership of Satya Nadella.

 <!--more-->

 ### Windows Package Manager

->In Windows 10 we are launching a new PackageManagement feature (formerly referred to as OneGet) that enables ITPros or DevOps to automate software discovery, installation, and inventory (SDII), locally or remotely, no matter what the installer technology is and where the software is located.
+>In Windows 10 we are launching a new Package Management feature (formerly referred to as OneGet) that enables ITPros or DevOps to automate software discovery, installation, and inventory (SDII), locally or remotely, no matter what the installer technology is and where the software is located.

->So why are we implementing PackageManagement?
+>So why are we implementing Package Management?
 In the Linux world, people are familiar with package managers such as Apt-Get, YUM, RPM, etc, for different Linux distros.
 In the Windows world, however, there are quite a few installer technologies, each having their own way to install software, such as MSI, MSU, APPX, and the list goes on and on.
 This creates a challenge for ITPros and DevOps and a need for a tool to automate the software deployment experience.
 PackageManagement is aimed at solving this problem.

 ### .NET for Linux and Mac